m-rozet/m-rozet/README.md

-### Hi there 👋 This is my respository for GEOG 458 Lab 1!
+### Hi there 👋 This is my repository for GEOG 458 Lab 1!

 <!--
 **m-rozet/m-rozet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.